dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 At this time we don't have a way to notify users if something went wrong while updating dependencies but this work is tracked by https://github.com/dotnet/arcade/issues/821.

 To validate that created subscriptions and channels work as expected you'd need to verify that a PR has been created on your subscription's `targetRepository` once a build from `sourceRepository` has successfully completed.
-If a PR was not created something went wrong and we can sue darc to find out what happened
+If a PR was not created something went wrong and we can use darc to find out what happened

 1. Obtain the id of the non-functioning subscription:
    ```